stncil/Inverse-Wave-Equation/README.md

 # Inverse-Wave-Equation

 ## Research Methodology:
-In this work, I propose an image generative model by reversing the wave equation.
+In this work, I propose an image-generative model by reversing the wave equation.
-I am investigating this because the previous works stated above show a very clear trend that physics based equations have a promising generative modeling counterpart.
+I am investigating this because the previous works stated above show a very clear trend that physics-based equations have a promising generative modeling counterpart.
 First, a general solution to the wave equation is of the following form:

 ![solution to the wave equation](./gifs/wave_sol_eq.png)